yuridiniz/xMQ/README.md

 # eXtendable Message Queue
 Provides a message queue with the purpose of being simple, performative and effective, and can be easily extended

+### Draft
+This project is not yet recommended for use in a production environment

 ### Summary

 * [Send and Receive mensage](#send-and-receive-mensage)